Athlone, Cape Town

-Athlone is a suburb of Cape Town located to the east of the city centre on the Cape Flats, south of the N2 highway.
-Two of the suburb's main landmarks are Athlone Stadium and the decommissioned coal-burning Athlone Power Station.
-Athlone is mainly residential and is served by a railway station of the same name.
-It however includes industrial (Athlone Industria 1 & 2) and commercial zones (Athlone CBD and Gatesville).
-There are many "sub-areas" within Athlone, including Gatesville, Rylands, Belgravia Estate, Bridgetown and Hazendal.
-Colloquially other areas around Athlone are also often included in the greater Athlone area even though the City of Cape Town might classify them as separate neighborhoods such as Rondebosch East, Crawford, and Manenberg.
+Athlone is a suburb of Cape Town, and part of the city's Cape Flats region.
+Two of the suburb's main landmarks are Athlone Stadium and the decommissioned, coal-burning Athlone Power Station.

+The suburb is mixed-use, with residential, industrial (Athlone Industria 1 & 2), and commercial (Athlone CBD and Gatesville) zones.
+It is served by a railway station of the same name.
+There are many sub-areas within Athlone, including Gatesville, Rylands, Belgravia Estate, Bridgetown, and Hazendal.

+Geography

+Athlone is situated in Cape Town's Cape Flats region.
+The suburb is located to the east of Cape Town CBD, and south of the N2 highway.

+It is bordered by Rondebosch East to the south, Belgravia to the east, Hazendal and Sybrand Park to the north, and Rondebosch to the west.
+The suburb is almost rectangular in shape, with four major roads surrounding it.
+Clockwise from north, these are the M18 (Klipfontein Road). the M17 (Jan Smuts Drive), the M43 (Kromboom Road), and the M5 freeway.

+Athlone is situated approximately 12km from Cape Town CBD, 10km from Cape Town International Airport, 12km from Century City, and 20km from the coast at Muizenberg.

 History

 Originally known as West London the area was renamed Athlone after Alexander Cambridge, 1st Earl of Athlone who was Governor-General of the Union of South Africa from 1924 to 1930.

 In 1946 the area was designated a coloured residential area.
 By 1948 more than 6000 black residents had been removed from Athlone and were settled in Nyanga.
 Many of these residents were Xhosa-speaking dock workers in the city's shores.
 Years later, black residents in District Six were forcibly removed and were relocated to Gugulethu between 1959 and 1964.

 Athlone is the home of the Trojan Horse Memorial, a reminder of the Trojan Horse Incident which took place in 1985, when three anti-apartheid protesters were killed and fifteen others wounded in a police ambush.
 The incident took place near the Alexander Sinton Secondary School where students had demanded to attend school the month before.

-The Athlone Magistrate’s court is the home of the Robert Waterwitch / Colleen Williams Memorial established in memory of two ANC activists who died in the struggle against apartheid.
-Waterwitch and Williams died an explosion outside of the court on 23 July 1989.
+The Athlone Magistrate's court is the home of the Robert Waterwitch / Colleen Williams Memorial established in memory of two ANC activists who died in the struggle against apartheid.
+Waterwitch and Williams died an explosion outside the court on 23 July 1989.

+Transit

+The suburb is served by the M5 freeway, one of Cape Town's two major municipal freeways, which forms Athlone's western border.
+Both Kromboom Road and Klipfontein Road feed traffic into Athlone from the M5.

+In the north of the suburb is Athlone Station; part of the Cape Flats Line of the city's Metrorail commuter rail system.

+The in-progress MyCiTi bus rapid transit (BRT) network's Phase 2A expansion will result in the nearest BRT station to Athlone being Flamingo Station, situated on Racecourse Road in Lansdowne, around 3km away.